scottastanley/neo4j_login_module/README.md

 1. Create a .ini file in the $JETTY_BASE/start.d/ directory; for example `$JETTY_BASE/start.d/neo4j-authentication.ini`.
 The contents of this file should be;

+1. Include the Neo4j Java Driver library in the $JETTY_BASE/lib/ext directory.

 ```
 # ---------------------------------------
 # Module: neo4j-authentication